lauvshree/ASLADigitechLearningMaterial/Express and Node  - Pokemon API.md

 });
 ```

 We will use (postman)[https://www.getpostman.com/] to post the new pokemon.
-To post data from postman, we enter the endpoint and select post method.
-In the body we can send the JSON formatted input to the server.
+To post data from postman, we enter the endpoint and select post method in the postman GUI.
+In the body, we can send the JSON formatted input to the server.
 ```
 {
         "id": "6",